 3.6 Survival.
-The provisions concerning survival, Company’s Intellectual Property rights, disclaimer of warranties, limitation of liability, any indemnification obligations under these Terms in any section of these Terms, Feedback, Confidentiality and Protection, Miscellaneous, and any other terms which, by their nature, are intended to survive termination will survive any such termination of these Terms.
+The provisions concerning survival, Company’s Intellectual Property rights, disclaimer of warranties, limitation of liability, any indemnification obligations under these Terms in any section of these Terms, Feedback, Confidentiality and Protection, Governing Law, Dispute Resolution, and any other terms which, by their nature, are intended to survive termination will survive any such termination of these Terms.

 4.1 Customer is solely responsible for the content of all information and communications, whether visual, written, audible, or of another nature, sent, displayed, uploaded, posted, published, or submitted by Customer (including Customer personnel) while utilizing the Service (“Customer Content”) and for the consequences of doing so, including any loss or damage to Company, its suppliers or a third party.
 Company has no responsibility to Customer or to any third party for Customer Content.
 Customer represents and warrants that (a) Customer is the owner of all copyrights and other Intellectual Property rights in Customer Content or has the necessary rights and licenses, consents, permissions, waivers and releases to access, use, store, archive for a period of time, modify, display, reproduce, prepare derivative works of, and distribute Customer Content; and (b) Company, its suppliers and subcontractors are authorized to do the same to the extent necessary for the purpose of providing the Service.